Subaru Leone: North America

-Second Generation
+Second generation (AB/AM/AF/AJ)

 In June 1979 the Leone saw its first complete model update.
 This generation was released with a two-door hardtop coupé, four-door sedan, station wagon and a three-door hatchback.
 Export sales began in the fall with the 1980 model year.
 The earlier two-door sedan was replaced by a three-door hatchback design ("Swingback" in Japan), as an alternative to contemporary hatchback competitors.
 The Swingback, however, differed from its competitors in offering the option of four-wheel-drive.

 New for this generation was a dual-range four-speed 4WD transmission with both hi/lo range gearing and manual ride height adjustment on the 4WD models.
 In November 1981 Subaru introduced Japan's first all-wheel-drive vehicle with an automatic transmission, utilizing the world's first "wet hydraulic multi-plate clutch".
 This allowed the driver to engage 4WD with a simple push of a button rather than shifting a lever as in the manual models.
 The electric switch activated a solenoid that pushed the clutch plates together, thereby engaging the driveshaft to the rear wheels.

 A new 1.8 L EA81 engine was added to the lineup from the beginning.
 In November 1983, a turbocharger with optional multi-port fuel injection was also added to the BRAT and Turbo Wagon models.
 They were only available with an automatic transmission and 3.70:1 gearing.
 In Japan the top-spec 1800 GTS sedan was the first Subaru to offer air conditioning, power windows, and power steering.
-The installation of a turbocharger was to provide better fuel economy by reducing emissions and burning fuel more effectively as opposed to providing a performance oriented product, due to taxes levied by the Japanese Government on a graduated scale based on the emissions emitted from the car.
+The installation of a turbocharger was to provide better fuel economy by reducing emissions and burning fuel more effectively as opposed to providing a performance oriented product, due to taxes levied by the Japanese Government on a graduated scale based on emissions emitted.